 Sr. No. Key audit matters How the matter was addressed in our audit 1.
 Revenue Recognition Our procedures in relation to revenue (Refer note 28 to the financial statement) recognition, amongst others, included: The Group's revenue consists of inpatient revenue, outpatient revenue, pharmacy, cafeteria, rent of building and other services.
 Understood and evaluated management controls over revenue and checked their validations; During the year ended June 30, 2024, the Group recognised aggregate revenue of Rs.
-23,553.578 million from rendering of services to inpatients, outpatients, external pharmacy outlets, cafeteria sales, operating leases to related parties/ other parties and corporate services to (ITGC) with the assistance of our IT ex to assess the operating effectiver of controls related to the automation revenue recognition: associate.
-We identified recognition of revenue as an area of higher risk as it includes large number of revenue transactions with a large number framework: of customers in various geographical locations and revenue being one of the key performance indicator of the Group.
+23,553.578 million from rendering of services to inpatients, outpatients, external pharmacy outlets, cafeteria sales, operating leases to related parties/ other parties and corporate services to Performed test of controls and evaluation of Information Technology General Controls (ITGC) with the assistance of our IT expert to assess the operating effectiveness of controls related to the automation of revenue recognition; associate.
+We identified recognition of revenue as an area of higher risk as it includes large number of revenue transactions with a large number Checked that revenue has been recognised in accordance with the Group's accounting policy and the applicable reporting framework; of customers in various geographical locations and revenue being one of the key performance indicator of the Group.
 Accordingly, it was considered as a key audit matter.
-Checked cash receipts from customers on sample basis against the revenue booked during the year; Performed cut-off procedures on sample basis to ensure revenue has been recognised in the correct period; Tested journal entries relating to revenue recognised during the year based on identified risk criteria; and Assessed the appropriateness of disclosures made in the financial statements related to revenue as required under the applicable reporting framework.
+Performed verification of sample of revenue transactions with underlying documentation including invoices, agreements, charge- sheets and other relevant underlying documents; Checked cash receipts from customers on sample basis against the revenue booked during the year; Performed cut-off procedures on sample basis to ensure revenue has been recognised in the correct period; Tested journal entries relating to revenue recognised during the year based on identified risk criteria; and Assessed the appropriateness of disclosures made in the financial statements related to revenue as required under the applicable reporting framework.